ns-rse/git-collaboration/episodes/git_hygiene.md

 the same branch.

 We will now make a few commits to our branch and then squash them via an interactive rebase.
-This helps keep commits that you will merge into `main` atomic since even if you've been using `git commit --ammend` to sequentially update a commits you may still have several commits on a branch but be at the stage where you can combine all information into a single informative commit that is ready for merging into the `main` branch.
+This helps keep commits that you will merge into `main` atomic since even if you've been using `git commit --amend` to sequentially update a commits you may still have several commits on a branch but be at the stage where you can combine all information into a single informative commit that is ready for merging into the `main` branch.